phiguera/CharAnalysis/README.md

 THIS SOFTWARE PROGRAM AND DOCUMENTATION ARE PROVIDED “AS IS” AND WITHOUT WARRANTIES AS TO PERFORMANCE.
 THE PROGRAM _CharAnalysis_ IS PROVIDED WITHOUT ANY EXPRESSED OR IMPLIED WARRANTIES WHATSOEVER.
 BECAUSE OF THE DIVERSITY OF CONDITIONS AND HARDWARE UNDER WHICH THE PROGRAM MAY BE USED, NO WARRANTY OF FITNESS FOR A PARTICULAR PURPOSE IS OFFERED.
 THE USER IS ADVISED TO TEST THE PROGRAM THOROUGHLY BEFORE RELYING ON IT.
 THE USER MUST ASSUME THE ENTIRE RISK AND RESPONSIBILITY OF USING THIS PROGRAM.

-THE USE OF THE SOFTWARE DOWNLOADED FROM THIS WEBSITE IS DONE AT YOUR OWN RISK AND WITH AGREEMENT THAT YOU ARE SOLELY RESPONSIBLE FOR ANY DAMAGE TO YOUR COMPUTER SYSTEM OR LOSS OF DATA THAT RESULTS FROM SUCH ACTIVITIES.